Visualizing microfluidics

 Introduction to imaging techniques

-This review examines the primary microfluidic imaging techniques applied in research.
-It focuses on optical methods, including bright-field microscopy, chemiluminescence detection, spectroscopy, fluorescence microscopy, and imaging flow cytometry.
-It also addresses tomography methods such as X-ray and neutron imaging, along with electron microscopy techniques.
-Each method is discussed in terms of its underlying principle, limitations, and applicability to microfluidic systems (Table 1).
+This review gives an overview of the main microfluidic imaging techniques applied in research.
+It starts with optical methods, including bright-field microscopy, chemiluminescence detection, spectroscopy, and fluorescence microscopy, then it addresses tomography methods such as X-ray and neutron imaging, followed by electron microscopy techniques.
+A summary of each imaging principle, limitations, and applicability to microfluidic systems is given in Table 1.

 Table 1: Features, limitations, and applications of each imaging technique [2].